maybenotconnor/maybenotconnor-hugo-webpage/content/mystcraft.md

 Mystcraft is a Minecraft datapack Connor developed in 2021, adding teleportation books and 11 new dimensions all to vanilla minecraft using in-game commands.

 Above are the links to the github repository and the planetminecraft page.
-The full pack is no longer updated, though Mystcraft Lite is available on GitHub and compatible with the latest version of Minecraft.
+The full pack is no longer updated, though an incomplete version is available on GitHub.